serverless/blog/posts/2017-11-01-serverless-v1.24.0.md

 serverless create --template-url https://github.com/serverless/examples/tree/master/aws-node-rest-api-mongodb
 ```

-**Note:** the `template-url` can be both: A simple Git repository link, as well as a nested directory structure within a Git repository (like we've seen above).
+**Note:** the `template-url` can be a simple Git repository link, as well as a nested directory structure within a Git repository (as we see above).

 ### Print command to generate output of computed serverless.yml file